RowitZou/POLAR_RFT/README.md

 **Important Version Requirements:**

-For the inference backend, we recommend using:
+For training Qwen2.5 and LLaMa3.1 series, we recommend using the inference backend as follows:
 - **vLLM 0.8.3**
 - **Transformers 4.50.3**

-⚠️ **Note**: We have found that higher versions of transformers can cause training instability.
-Please ensure you use transformers 4.50.3 for optimal performance.
+⚠️ **Note**: We have found that higher versions of transformers can cause training instability of Qwen2.5 series.
+Please ensure you use transformers 4.50.3 for optimal performance for Qwen2.5.

+For training Qwen3 series, we recommend using the inference backend as:
+- **vLLM 0.8.3**
+- **Transformers 4.51.3**

 ### 2. POLAR Reward Model Deployment